ONSdigital/ras-secure-message/API.md

 * msg_from - The current user uuid
 * thread_id - Should be set to the thread id of the message being replied to if the message is a reply, else left empty
 * survey - Should be the uuid of the survey.
-* collection_case - The uuid of the collection case.
+* case_id - The uuid of the collection case.
 Can be used as a filter option (cc).

 ```json
 {